ButterCam/sisyphus/ReadMe.md

 Due to we can analyze product documents completely, it is not particularly difficult to write an exquisite and easy-to-use API at the beginning for most APIs.

-But many people will break the initial design of the API in the endless update of products.
+However, many people will break the initial design of the API in the endless update of products.

 It's hard to create a strong and extensible API in the whole project lifetime, just like roll a huge boulder endlessly up a steep hill.